Contrastive Test-Time Composition of Multiple LoRA Models for Image Generation: Introduction

 \section{Introduction}

-Diffusion text-to-image models \cite{ddpm} have revolutionized generating images from textual prompts, as evidenced by significant developments in models such as Stable Diffusion \cite{rombach2022high}, Imagen \cite{imagen}, and DALL-E 2 \cite{dalle2}.
-Their applications extend beyond image creation, including tasks like image editing \cite{blended,blended_latent,diffedit,pix2pix-zero,pnp,p2p}, inpainting \cite{lugmayr2022repaint}, and object detection \cite{chen2023diffusiondet}.
-With generative models getting increasingly popular, personalized image generation plays a crucial role in creating high-quality, diverse images tailored to user preferences.
-Existing approaches explore personalization through style transfer and incorporating user feedback during the diffusion process \cite{sohn2023styledrop, ruiz2023dreambooth, kumari2023multi}.
-However, these methods often require fine-tuning the entire diffusion model, a computationally expensive and time-consuming process.

-Low-Rank Adaptation (LoRA) \cite{hu2021lora}, initially introduced for LLMs, emerged as a powerful technique for model personalization.
-They can efficiently fine-tune pre-trained diffusion models without the need for extensive retraining or significant computational resources.
-They are designed to optimize low-rank, factorized weight matrices specifically for the attention layers and are typically used in conjunction with personalization methods like DreamBooth \cite{ruiz2023dreambooth} to generate personalized content on specific objects, individuals, or artistic styles.
-Since their introduction, LoRA models have gained significant popularity among researchers, developers, and artists \cite{gandikota2023concept, guo2023animatediff}.
-For example, Civit.ai\footnote{\url{http://civit.ai}}, a widely used platform for sharing pre-trained models, hosts more than 1,000 LoRA models tailored to specific characters, clothing styles, or other visual elements, allowing users to personalize their image creation experiences.
-Therefore, they represent a promising direction for the future of AI-driven creativity, opening up new possibilities for personalized and expressive image generation.
+Diffusion text-to-image models~\cite{ddpm} have revolutionized the generation of images from textual prompts, as evidenced by significant developments in models such as Stable Diffusion~\cite{rombach2022high}, Imagen~\cite{imagen}, and DALL-E 2~\cite{dalle2}.
+Their applications extend beyond image creation, including tasks like image editing~\cite{blended,blended_latent,diffedit,p2p}, inpainting~\cite{lugmayr2022repaint}, and object detection~\cite{chen2023diffusiondet}.
+As generative models gaining popularity, personalized image generation plays a crucial role in creating high-quality, diverse images tailored to user preferences.
+Low-Rank Adaptation ~\cite{hu2021lora}, initially introduced for LLMs, has emerged as a powerful technique for model personalization in image generation.
+LoRA models can efficiently fine-tune pre-trained diffusion models without the need for extensive retraining or significant computational resources.
+They are designed to optimize low-rank, factorized weight matrices specifically for the attention layers and are typically used in conjunction with personalization methods like DreamBooth~\cite{ruiz2023dreambooth}.
+Since their introduction, LoRA models have gained significant popularity among researchers, developers, and artists~\cite{gandikota2023concept, guo2023animatediff}.
+For example, Civit.ai\footnote{\url{http://civit.ai}}, a widely used platform for sharing pre-trained models, hosts more than 100K LoRA models~\cite{luo2024stylus} tailored to specific characters, clothing styles, or other visual elements, allowing users to personalize their image creation experiences.